 • The Villas at Disneyland Hotel (Opening September 28th, 2023)

-Disney Vacation Club Resort in Hawaii
+Hawaii Disney Vacation Club Resort

 • Aulani, A Disney Resort & Spa (Est. 2011)

-Disney Vacation Club Resort in Vero Beach
+Vero Beach, Florida Disney Vacation Club Resort

 • Disney’s Vero Beach Resort (Est. 1995)